 - Homologation or license categories (l3, l4, l5, l6, l7, n1 etc.)

 While there are often valid reasons for these types of criteria, they say little about their intended purpose.
-Again, think of the carpenter.
+Again, we can refer to the carpenter.
 When filling his toolbox, it wouldn’t make sense to buy tools solely by size.
-He needs to also account for the purpose, and as do postal services.
-Thus, we recommend posts to implement the following method to separate between tools:
+He needs to also account for the purpose of the tools, and so do postal services.
+There is a common way to separate between tools for postal companies:

 - Tools for transportation